canonical/spark-client-snap/docs/how-to/manage_service_accounts.md

 spark-client.service-account-registry --username demouser --namespace demonamespace get-conf
 ```

+This command will print out to the screen the configuration for a given service account.

 ### Delete Service Account Configuration

 ```bash
 spark-client.service-account-registry --username demouser --namespace demonamespace delete-conf
 ```

+This command will delete the configurations associated to a given service account.

 ### Inspect Primary Service Account